htcondor/htmap/docs/source/devs/env.rst

 .. warning::

     The HTCondor Python bindings are currently only available via PyPI on Linux.
-    On Windows you must install HTCondor itself to get them on.
+    On Windows you must install HTCondor itself to get them.
     On Mac, you're out of luck.
     Install ``pre-commit`` manually, then use the development container to run the test suite/build the documentation.